drodriguezol/foundations-of-data-science-activities/README.md

 **Posterior = Likelihood * Prior / Evidence**

 This theorem allows for the transformation of prior beliefs into updated probabilities by incorporating new data, thereby providing a more accurate assessment based on relevant evidence.

+# Discrete Probability Distributions

+Discrete probability distributions describe the probabilities of the outcomes of a discrete random variable, which can take on a countable number of values.
+These distributions are essential in statistics and probability theory for modeling various real-world scenarios.

+## Key Features

+- **Discrete Random Variable**: A variable that can take on distinct, separate values, such as the number of heads in coin flips or the roll of a die.

+- **Probability Mass Function (PMF)**: A function that gives the probability of each possible value of a discrete random variable.
+It satisfies the properties:
+  - \( P(X = x_i) \geq 0 \) for all values \( x_i \).
+  - The sum of probabilities over all possible outcomes equals 1:
+    \[
+    \sum_{i} P(X = x_i) = 1
+    \]

+## Common Discrete Distributions

+1. **Binomial Distribution**:
+   - Models the number of successes in a fixed number of independent Bernoulli trials (e.g., flipping a coin).
+   - Defined by two parameters: \( n \) (number of trials) and \( p \) (probability of success).

+2. **Poisson Distribution**:
+   - Models the number of events occurring within a fixed interval of time or space, given a known average rate.
+   - Defined by a single parameter \( \lambda \) (average rate of occurrence).

+3. **Geometric Distribution**:
+   - Models the number of trials until the first success in a series of independent Bernoulli trials.
+   - Defined by the probability of success \( p \).

+4. **Uniform Distribution**:
+   - All outcomes are equally likely within a defined range.
+   - Defined by the minimum and maximum values.